nickbabcock/Pdoxcl2Sharp/README.md

 ## Features

 - Speed: Seriously.
 The parser was written to rip through 50MB files as fast as possible
+- Reliability: There are a 100+ tests to ensure that the parser can handle any situation
 - Encoding: The parser handles the encoding and decoding of files so that all your letters render fine.
 I'm looking at some of you guys (šžŸ)
 - Ease of use: Don't worry about if something contains quotes, if a list spans multiple lines, or about brackets.
 The parser takes care of everything.
 The parser only shows you what you care about.
 - Saving: You can as easily write info as parse it.
 - Lossless Compression: If you don't care about a pretty output, you can compress what is written and it will still be read successfully from the parser and Paradox, hence the phrase "lossless".
 You can achieve compression ratios up to three (so your new file will be three times smaller than the old).
 - No dependencies: Written in pure managed C#, relying on no other libraries, Pdoxcl2Sharp has seamless integration into any situation

 ## Motivation